 Between visits to the Franz Josef Glacier and Fox Glacier, I’d been thinking about whether or not I should have a look at the mountains from above.
 It would be beautiful, but it also seemed very expensive.
 What to do, what to do … it sounds stupid writing it out now, but a unique opportunity had presented itself, and I knew I’d have deep regrets if I didn’t take it.

-I bit the proverbial bullet and hopped onto a plane with Air Safaris for a 50-minute “The Grand Traverse” tour including aerial views of various glaciers, Mount Tasman, and Aoraki / Mount Cook.
-The tour began and ended at the Franz Josef Aerodrome landing strip, shown as an airplane symbol in the map below.
-The red line traces the approximate (counterclockwise) flight path for The Grand Traverse.
+I bit the proverbial bullet and hopped onto a plane with Air Safaris for a 50-minute “The Grand Traverse” tour including aerial views of various glaciers, Horokoau (Mount Tasman), and Aoraki (Mount Cook).

 • The slow approach to Franz Josef Glacier

 • The slow forest walk to Fox Glacier

 • Lake Matheson and the southern Alps at sunset

 • Swollen Waiho from heavy early-autumn rains washes away Waiho Bridge: NZ Herald, 26 Mar 2019.

 I made the photos above on 21 July 2012.
 This post appears on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-292.
 I received no compensation for writing this content.